zachflower/rock-paper-scissors/bash/README.md

-# Rock, Paper, Scissors (BASH)
+# Rock, Paper, Scissors (Bash)

-This is an implementation of a simple rock, paper, scissors app in BASH.
+This is an implementation of a simple rock, paper, scissors app in Bash.

 ## Installation

-BASH is built into both \*NIX and OSX operating systems.
-If you need help getting BASH installed onto Windows, check out https://www.cygwin.com/.
+Bash is built into both \*NIX and OSX operating systems.
+If you need help getting Bash installed onto Windows, check out https://www.cygwin.com/.

 ## Compilation